 We’ve all heard the twin man-tras “Shop Local” and “Support Local.”
 Many of us support these goals, but are they realistic when it comes to our fashion buying decisions?

 When I was attending U of T in the 80’s sourcing Canadian made fashion was easy, although I didn’t have the budget to buy as much as I would have liked!
-I enjoyed window shopping in Yorkville and strolling into Holt Renfrew to see designs by Leo Chevalier, Pat McDonagh, Simon Chang Sung.
+I enjoyed window shopping in Yorkville and strolling into Holt Renfrew to see designs by Leo Chevalier, Pat McDonagh, Simon Chang and Alfred Sung.

 Much has changed in the realm of Canadian manufacturing, due to events such as the signing of the North American Free Trade Agreement in 1994, and the introduction of “fast fashion” in early 2005 when import quotas on fashion were lifted.
 All the more reason to support entrepreneurs who remain committed to offering home-grown fashions.